Applications for the 2024 academic year is now Open!

 Marking only (various courses)

-New Undergraduate TAs will be hired on an hourly basis.
-Hours will be submitted and paid on a bi-weekly basis.
+New Undergraduate TAs may be hired on an hourly or salaried basis depending on what is needed for the course.
+TAs get paid on a bi-weekly basis.

 Please see the UBC Course calendar for course schedule and topics covered:

 TA duties may include (but are not limited to): Preparing for and holding labs, grading lab exercises, assisting with in-class activities during lectures, holding office hours, grading of homework, midterms, and finals, preparing solution keys/marking schemes, preparing homework questions, invigilation, answering student emails and responding to discussion boards, managing course website, and assisting with miscellaneous duties as needed.
 Markers will be responsible for marking assignments, quizzes, midterms, and final exams.

 Required availability: Please note that TAs are expected to be available for the full duration of their appointment, including the exam period and for several days after for marking duties.
 TAs may be expected to work during evenings and weekends when necessary.
 TAs must be available to attend lectures and lab sessions, and fulfill other duties as required by the instructor.
 If you are not available for the duration of the course plus marking time, please do not apply.
 Once a TA ship has been agreed upon by both parties you have an obligation to fulfil your duties for that role.
 Any absenteeism not communicated with the dept may affect future roles within the dept.

 Training: All TAs must attend the Departmental TA training program at the end of August.
 This is a 1-day session where new TAs will receive training on various aspects of the job.
 The session will take place during the last week of August.
 Students who cannot attend the session can only be hired as markers.